 Everyone is talking about self-care, but that doesn’t mean it’s the same for everyone.
 Often people think self-care is all about taking a relaxing bath after a long day or spending money on an expensive facial or other service.
 In actuality, self-care is any action you take to ensure you stay healthy and functioning regardless of what’s happening in your life.
 Even more importantly, self-care needs to take place all the time, not just when it’s most “convenient” for you.

 Don’t have a lot of time to recharge?
-Try one or more of these quick self-care rituals at your desk whether your in the office or WFH for a quick refresh to help you chase (or achieve) gr8ness.
+Try one or more of these quick self-care rituals at your desk whether you're in the office or WFH for a quick refresh to help you chase (or achieve) gr8ness.

 1. Do a 60-Second Cleanup

 Maybe you don’t have time right now to do a deep clean of your entire work space, but set a timer for one minute and stack any loose papers, throw away old takeout (no, you’re not going to eat that Mexican food from yesterday), and put away those stray supplies and clutter.
 You’ll feel more organized in seconds.

 2. Stock Up on Healthy Snacks

 Don’t have time to run out to lunch?
 Keeping a few healthy mix-and-match options like superfood granola (ahem, we’ve got the tastiest stuff on the market!), bananas, and peanut butter at your desk can make all the difference.

 3. Keep Comfortable Clothing on Hand